theanhly/geddsprocon/README.md

 Constructor | Description
 --- | ---
 `public Builder(String host, int port)` | Determines IP at which the DSP router is reachable for a DSP requester.
-The `host`should therefore always be `localhost`.
+The `host`should therefore always be `"localhost"`.

 The following table describes the settings which are available.